mlflow/mlflow/examples/synapseml/autologging.md

 Install SynapseML library following this [guidance](https://microsoft.github.io/SynapseML/docs/getting_started/installation/)

+Default mlflow [log_model_allowlist file](https://github.com/mlflow/mlflow/blob/master/mlflow/pyspark/ml/log_model_allowlist.txt) already includes some SynapseML models.
+To enable more models, you could use `mlflow.pyspark.ml.autolog(log_moddel_allowlist=YOUR_SET_OF_MODELS)` function, or follow the below guidance by specifying a link to the file and update spark configuration.

-To enable autologging for SynapseML:
+To enable autologging with your custom log_model_allowlist file:

-1. Download this customized [log_model_allowlist file](https://mmlspark.blob.core.windows.net/publicwasb/log_model_allowlist.txt) and put it at a place that your code has access to.
+1. Put your customized log_model_allowlist file at a place that your code has access to. ([SynapseML official log_model_allowlist file](https://mmlspark.blob.core.windows.net/publicwasb/log_model_allowlist.txt))
    For example:

 - In Synapse `wasb://<containername>@<accountname>.blob.core.windows.net/PATH_TO_YOUR/log_model_allowlist.txt`